MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Italy/how-to-close-a-fiscal-year.md

     ms.author: sgroespe

 ---
-# How to: Close a Fiscal Year
+# Close a Fiscal Year
 To evaluate profit and loss, a fiscal year closing report is provided at the end of each fiscal year.

 Fiscal year closing involves the following steps: